John Thompson (basketball): Georgetown

-Thompson, an imposing figure on the sidelines who towered over many opposing coaches (and players, for that matter), was often noted for the trademark white towel that he carried on his shoulder during the games, which he did as a tribute to his mother.
+An imposing figure on the sidelines who towered over many opposing coaches and even players, Thompson was noted for a trademark white towel that he carried on his shoulder during the games, which he did as a tribute to his mother.
 He won seven Coach of the Year awards: Big East (1980, 1987, 1992), United States Basketball Writers Association (1982), The Sporting News (1984), National Association of Basketball Coaches (1985), and United Press International (1987).
-Thompson coached many notable players, including Ewing, Sleepy Floyd, Alonzo Mourning, Dikembe Mutombo, and Allen Iverson.
+Thompson coached many notable players, including Ewing, Sleepy Floyd, Alonzo Mourning, Dikembe Mutombo, Allen Iverson and Victor Page.
 Under Thompson, 26 players were chosen in the NBA draft; eight were drafted in the first round, including two players selected first overall: Ewing and Iverson.
 Thompson also insisted on top academic performance from his players and maintained a 97% graduation rate among the team.

 Confronting drug lord

-In the late 1980s, Thompson got word that several of his players, including Alonzo Mourning, were associating with noted Washington, D.C. drug lord (and avid Hoya fan) Rayful Edmond III, whose crew was connected to at least forty homicides.
+In the late 1980s, Thompson got word that several of his players, including Alonzo Mourning, were associating with noted Washington, D.C. drug lord and avid Hoya fan Rayful Edmond III, whose crew was connected to at least forty homicides.
 At the height of his empire, Edmond became very friendly with several Hoyas players.
 When Thompson confirmed what was happening, he sent word through his sources to have Edmond meet him at his office at McDonough Gymnasium.

 When Edmond arrived, Thompson was initially cordial, and informed Edmond that he needed to cease all contacts with his players post haste, specifically John Turner and Mourning, both of whom had befriended Edmond.
 When Edmond tried to assure him that his players were not involved in anything illegal, the 6'10" Thompson stood up and pointed his index finger between Edmond's eyes.
 Thompson, known for his volatility, quickly boiled over, and unleashed a profanity-laced tirade in which he told Edmond that he did not care about his crew's violent reputation or propensity to commit murder.
 Edmond had crossed a line with Thompson's players, and Thompson was not going to allow Edmond to destroy the players' lives.

-At the publishing of his autobiography however, it was revealed that the conversation between Edmond and Thompson was not as confrontational as once believed.
+At the publishing of his autobiography, however, it was revealed that the conversation between Edmond and Thompson was not as confrontational as once believed.
 "A myth has grown about me threatening Rayful and ordering him to stay away from my players.
 Some people like to say I stood over him and pointed my finger in his face.
 That's nonsense.
 That myth is based on the perception of me as intimidating and a bully.
 Like when I argued with refs, I supposedly scared them.

-By all accounts, Edmond never associated with another Hoyas player on a personal level.
-It was believed that Thompson was the only person to stand up to Edmond without consequence, initially causing some shock and surprise that there was no reprisal.
+Edmond never associated with another Hoyas player on a personal level, and Thompson was the only person to stand up to Edmond without consequence, initially causing some shock and surprise that there was no reprisal.